Looking for product - or service-specific privacy statements? Go here.

 Legal obligations—We sometimes need to use and disclose personal data to comply with legal obligations.

-As a business subject to the investigatory and enforcement authority of the United States Federal Trade Commission, F5 has certified it adheres to the Privacy Shield Principles with respect to certain personal data.
+As a business subject to the investigatory and enforcement authority of the United States Federal Trade Commission, F5 has certified it adheres to the Privacy Shield Principles with respect to personal data we receive through a specific subset of our many services.
 We honor our commitments with respect to personal data received under our certification.

-We recognize that the Court of Justice of the European Union in July 2020 ruled that the EU-U.S. Privacy Shield Framework can no longer be the basis for entities subject to the GDPR to export personal data to the United States.
+We recognize that the Court of Justice of the European Union in July 2020 ruled that the EU-U.S. Privacy Shield Framework can no longer be the basis for entities subject to the GDPR to export personal data to the United States, and that the United Kingdom and Switzerland have since reached similar conclusions.

-While F5 customers who relied on the EU-U.S. Privacy Shield certification transition to other safeguards, like Standard Contractual Clauses, we continue to honor our commitments to comply with the Privacy Shield.
+While F5 customers who relied on the EU-U.S. and Swiss-U.S. Privacy Shield certifications transition to other safeguards, like Standard Contractual Clauses, we continue to honor our commitments to comply with the Privacy Shield.

 To help protect personal data, our privacy practices include physical, technical, and administrative safeguards.
 However, we can’t be certain that the data that we collect will never be used or disclosed in a way that’s inconsistent with our privacy notice.